 Her spindle collection is going and she told me that her wheel teacher is eyeing her Bolivian spindle but she is not letting go.
 I will send her another if the pressure becomes too much!

 Bye bye west coast…I am now in Massachusetts.
-I set off with my lovely standby tickets to fly to Boston via Dallas.
+I set off to fly to Boston via Dallas.
 I got on the plane in Portland and got off….but not in Dallas as expected.
 I was seated and buckled up ready to go and then a last minute passenger came and I was removed!
 So back to square one in Portland.
 Well that’s how it goes on standby!

-I spent the night in Dallas airport outside the secured area and so bedded down in the chapel and then finally made it to Boston the next morning where Pam Engberg is hosting a group of backstrap weavers in her studio/weaving school.
+I spent the night in Dallas airport outside the secured area and so bedded down in the chapel and then finally made it to Boston the next morning where Pam Engberg has invited friends to come and backstrap weave in her studio.
 Another gorgeous rural setting!!
 More about that with lovely spring pictures next week.
 See you then.